filipecalasans/percepetron/README.tex.md

 # Preamble

-You may be asking yourself: why do we need another MLP explanation in the internet?
+You may be asking yourself: why do we need another Perceptron/MLP explanation in the internet?
 This repository  provides my thought process after reading several materials when I tried to implement a MLP by myself.
-At the time, I could understand and implement it only after a lot of reading, and trial and error.
-So, as I felt the necessity to read different points of views and be exposed to different ways of explaining the same topic, I think others may face the same situation.
+At the time, I was able to understand and implement it only after a lot of reading, and trial and error.
+So, as I felt the necessity to be exposed to different ways of explaining the same topic, I think others may face the same situation.

 Hope this document can help you on your learning journey.
 Good Luck !

 # Mathematical Formulation

-MLPs are composed by mathematical neurons and its synapses, in this case called weights.
-Neurons are arranged in layers, and connected between them through weights.
-The simplest MLP you can build is composed of three layers: Input, Hidden and Output layers.
-In the classical topology each neuron of a given layer is fully connected with the neurons of the next layer.

-## *Perceptron*

-Our ultimate goal is to mathematically formulate  a MLP, however there is a simple type of neural network that will help you to build the foundation to understand MLPs.
-If you think you arready comfortable with this concept you might want to skip to [MLP](https://github.com/filipecalasans/mlp)

-*Perceptron* is single neuron NN as shown in picture bellow.
+*Perceptron* is single neuron Neural Network(NN) as shown in the picture bellow.
 The picture bellow shows a *Perceptron* and its different mathematical components:

  <p align="center">